LightsNtloko/BrainBloom/README.md

 1. **Front-End**: Handles the user interface and provides seamless navigation.
 2. **Back-End**: Manages application logic, user authentication, and security.
 3. **Database**: Stores user data, quiz results, and progress tracking efficiently.

+## Instructions to open the app:
+1. Open the solution file (`BrainBloom.sln`) in Visual Studio.
+2. Build the project to restore dependencies and compile all files.
+3. Run the application to access the various pages listed above.